Frank Warnock Financial Sector Development

 Faculty Directory | Darden Home

 A study of bond markets in over 40 countries that shows that there is no quick way to develop a deep bond market.
 It takes a commitment to stable macroeconomic policies and an adherence to the rule of law (and laws that protect creditors, in particular).
-This is very much counter to the 'original sin' view of bond market development.
+While bond market development takes time, counter to the 'original sin' view it isn't impossible.

 One aspect of a well-developed bond market is its ability to attract outside investors.
-This series of papers assesses the ability of countries to attract U.S. investors to their local currency bond markets and also presents a review of what we know about foreign investment in general (not much is the short answer).
+This series of papers assesses the ability of countries to attract U.S. investors to their local currency bond markets.

 Burger, J., F. Warnock, and V. Warnock, 2008.
 Ingredients of a Well-Functioning Capital Market.
 Korea's Economy 24: 31-38.

-GEMLOC: Global Emerging Markets Local Currency Bond Fund
+See also Global Emerging Markets Local Currency Bond Fund (

 Housing the Newly Banked: Credit Scoring for Housing Micro Lenders

 While Markets and Housing Finance concentrated on mortgage markets (that is, collateralized home loans), a large portion of the world's population cannot access such a loan.
 Instead, they are served by housing micro lenders (HMLs) who specialize in smaller, non-collateralized home loans.
 Can HMLs be profitable and sustainable?
-In this current project Veronica Cacdac Warnock and Frank Warnock are partnering with Development Innovations Group, FinMark Trust, and many lenders and government entities in South Africa to explore whether a non-standard credit scoring system can improve the risk assessment (and, by extension, profitability) of housing micro lenders.
-Updates on this long-term project will be posted here.
+In this project Veronica Cacdac Warnock and Frank Warnock partnered with Development Innovations Group, FinMark Trust, and many lenders and government entities in South Africa to explore whether a non-standard credit scoring system can improve the risk assessment (and, by extension, profitability) of housing micro lenders.

 Short Description of Project: